gerbal/linear-mcp/README.md

 - **Project Management**
   - List all projects with optional team filtering
   - View project details including name, description, state, and associated teams

+- **Cycle Management**
+  - List all cycles in a team
+  - Create new cycles with custom date ranges
+  - Update existing cycles

+- **Document Management**
+  - List all documents
+  - Create new documents with markdown content
+  - Update existing documents

+- **User Management**
+  - List all users in the workspace
+  - Get details about specific users
+  - Get information about the currently authenticated user

 ## Prerequisites